batfish/batfish/docs/lab_notes/network_and_redistribute_statements/README.md

 ## Batfish behavior

-(May be out of date)

 Every device type has different behavior for bgp `network` and `redistribute` statements.
-We are doing the correct thing for no vendors.

-Summary of unsupported behavior:
+Lab-discovered behavior to support:

 - [x] A `redistribute` or `network` statement will only ever introduce at most one route into bgp for a given prefix